Fibre & fluid for healthy bowels

 Fibre helps to prevent constipation and keeps your bowels regular and healthy.
 Fibre comes from plant foods such as fruit, vegetables, breads, cereals, nuts and seeds.

-Every day have at least six servings of grain foods
+Every day have at least 6 servings of grain foods

-Choose mostly wholegrain and those naturally high in fibre, such as brown rice, wholegrain bread and porridge made with whole or rolled oats.
+Choose mostly wholegrain and those naturally high in fibre.
+For example, brown rice, wholegrain bread and porridge made with whole or rolled oats.

 A serving is about the size of your closed fist.

-Every day have at least five servings of vegetables and two servings of fruit
+Every day have at least 5 servings of vegetables and 2 servings of fruit

 A serving is about a handful.

-Drink at least eight cups of fluid daily
+Drink at least 8 cups of fluid daily

 - You might need to drink more during hot weather and during or after physical activity.